-Serotta Cycles has been building composite forks for many years.
-Currently, manufacturing is done in southern California in the same facility where Reynolds Composites built their original Ouzo Pro and UL forks.
-The manager of the operation is still Mike Lopez who ran the Reynolds operation there for many years.
-The Serotta forks are built using the same manufacturing techniques that Mike developed for the ultra reliable Ouzo Pro.
-These forks are available in a variety of stiffness ranges, rakes, clearances and even have options for fender mounts and mounts for cantilever brakes when required.
-The Serotta forks give us a huge range of functional options to work with in designing a custom frame set and the quality of workmanship was unsurpassed.
+Serotta Cycles had been building composite forks for many years.
+Manufacturing had been done in southern California in the same facility where Reynolds Composites built their original Ouzo Pro and UL forks.
+The manager of the operation was Mike Lopez who ran the Reynolds operation there for many years.
+The Serotta forks were built using the same manufacturing techniques that Mike developed for the ultra reliable Ouzo Pro.
+These forks were available in a variety of stiffness ranges, rakes, clearances and even had options for fender mounts and mounts for cantilever brakes when required.
+The Serotta forks gave us a huge range of functional options to work with in designing a custom frame set and the quality of workmanship was unsurpassed.
 Sadly, the Serotta company ended operations a few years ago.

 The Reynolds UL was developed by Tom Kellogg and Mike Lopez at Reynolds as the "new generation" of forks to come out of Reynolds over the winter of '06-'07.
 Tom and Mike spent about 16 months between the first concept discussions and final production.
 Those intervening months were spent in ID work (industrial design), process development, materials decisions, and a lot of prototype testing.
 Tom became known for riding the "fork of the week" by the other riders in his area.
 During one especially intense testing period, Tom rode four different prototypes over a two week period.